KEYNOTES

 FRIDAY KEYNOTE

 How does the historical detail get translated to the screen?
-Can the historian convince the film maker that reality is better than fiction, or do we all just have to remember that with good film and TV comes a suspension of belief in what is true?
-Join us for this conversation chaired by Peter Mandler about how historians have advised on film and television programmes and helped the creation of history for our entertainment.
-It will include historian Hannah Greig, who has advised on several shows including the popular series Bridgerton.
+Can the historian convince the film-maker that reality is better than fiction, or do we all just have to remember that with good film and TV comes a suspension of belief in what is true?
+How does a journalist and broadcaster grapple with whether to present a wide view of history, or whether the personal and approachable are enough?

 Friday: 18.00–19.15